behaviour policy

 -

-We will provide regular praise and feedback for prosocial behaviours.
-You do not only respond to behaviour when it is antisocial.
+We provide regular praise and feedback for prosocial behaviours and are mindful not to respond to behaviour when it is antisocial.

 -